 Machiavelli saw the new Pope, Pope Julius II, ruin Cesare Borgia.
-It was this pope that Machiavelli was sent to when the Pope was beginning his enterprise against Bologna, and was the reference to Pope Julius that Machiavelli moralizes in the resemblance between fortune and women.
-In 1511 Pope Julius II formed the Holy League against France and held Florence at his mercy, stating that Medici should be reinstated.
+It was this pope that Machiavelli was sent to when the Pope was beginning his enterprise against Bologna, and was the reference to Pope Julius that Machiavelli moralized in the resemblance between fortune and women.
+In 1511 Pope Julius II formed the Holy League against France and held Florence at his mercy, stating that the Medicis should be reinstated.

-When Medici returned, Machiavelli was accused of conspiracy against him.
+When the Medicis returned, Machiavelli was accused of conspiracy against them.
 He was imprisoned and tortured till the new Medici pontiff, Pope Leo X, secured his release.
 It was then he turned to literature.
 His most famous work, Il Principe (The Prince) was written to try and improve the conditions in Italy.
 In 1520 he was commissioned to write the History of Florence at the request of Cardinal de Medici.
-This work took five years before completion.
+This work took five years to complete.
 It was this work he took to Rome to present to Pope Clement VII (Giulio de' Medici).
-When the Medici family was against ousted from power, Machiavelli returned to Florence to try to regain his former office of secretary to the "Ten of Liberty and Peace".
+When the Medici family was again ousted from power, Machiavelli returned to Florence to regain his former office of secretary to the "Ten of Liberty and Peace".
 It was on this quest that he died after illness.
 Today the term "Machiavellianism" is seen to represent narrow self-interested behavior by interest groups.

 Machiavelli died, in Florence on June 22, 1527, and was buried in Santa Croce.

 A man of acute awareness, observation, dedication and literary genius.
-It was his work, The Prince, which is still read by high school literature students everywhere.
+His work, The Prince, is still read by high school literature students everywhere.
 After four centuries this work is still the constant debate over the rulers and those who are ruled.
-Its ethics can not be questioned and it will never go out of date.
+Its ethics cannot be questioned and it will never go out of date.
 It was here that Machiavelli, who traveled to sit with Popes and was born of nobility, found his calling.